anti22dot/rm_calendar_memo/README.md

 **(OPTIONAL/DEBUGGING)** The frequency of the dynamic changes of the file "suspended.png" is set to "5 seconds", by default, but can be modified. <br>
 To modify it open the file "periodically_update_suspended_png.sh" and change the value of the "sleep 5" command to your value of choice. <br>
 **(OPTIONAL/DEBUGGING)** If you look into the ".env" file it has variable "RM_CALENDAR_APP_DEBUG".
 This variable used for troubleshooting purposes <br>
-If set to the "true", the "periodically_update_suspended_png.sh" would be writing logs into the "/home/root/rm_calendar_memo/rm_calendar_memo.log" file <br>
+If set to the "true", the "periodically_update_suspended_png.sh" would be writing logs into the "/home/root/rm_calendar_memo/rm_calendar_memo.log" file. <br>
 Now, because the default frequency of the updates is "5 seconds", you can imagine, if leaving the device for 1-3 days, the log file can raise in size. <br>
 So, it's useful for debugging purposes, but not for the "PROD" kinda...Here is the same output:
 ```